Recovery disciplines for high-pressure turnarounds

 The operating objective is confidence, not only pace

 Under pressure, faster action is not automatically better.
 The real target is a stable decision environment where leaders can move quickly with confidence because priorities, interfaces, and escalation paths are no longer ambiguous.
+Pace matters, but only after the work is bounded and the decision frame is credible.

 What matters operationally